EliasPotagas/ShopNest/README.md

   - Apple AirPods accounted for 83% of all Apple product refunds, making them the primary driver of returns.
 Meanwhile, MacBook laptops had the highest return rate among Apple products at 11.6%.
   - Lenovo’s Thinkpad Laptop had the highest overall refund rate at 12%, exceeding all other product categories.
 ### Recommendation:
-  - Conduct a quality assurance review and consumer feedback analysis to identify the key reasons behind the high return rates, particularly for ThinkPad and Apple laptops, and implement necessary improvements to reduce refunds.
+  - Conduct a quality assurance review and consumer feedback analysis to identify the key reasons behind the high return rates for the ThinkPad and Apple laptops and implement necessary improvements to reduce refunds.

 # Insights and Recommendations